kjunggithub/bootlace/README.md

 # Bootlace
-Bootlace is a HTML5/CSS3 boilerplate with Twtitter's Bootstrap 3 and Font Awesome 4 built in.
+Bootlace is a HTML5/CSS3 boilerplate with Twitter's Bootstrap 3 and Font Awesome 4 built in.
 Bootlace also incorporates Grunt for easy developing and deployment tasks.

 * Bootstrap v3.0.3
 * Font Awesome v4.0.3